Functions

 • folder is the folder name to check.

-• Returns true if the file is in the specified folder.
+• Returns true if the file is in the specified folder or one of its sub-folders.

 • Example: file.inFolder("notes") returns true.